 Income from fishing and hunting permits is used to manage hunting grounds and fishing waters.
 Local businesses provide tourism services near the attractions.

 Finland´s 39 national parks welcomed 2.6 million visitors in 2015.
 Their spending benefited local economies by a total of 142 million euros.

 Dr Jussi Päivinen

-Metsähallitus Parks & Wildlife Finland will host our 2017 Annual Meeting, which will take place in Espoo, Finland from 25 to 27 September 2017.
+Metsähallitus Parks & Wildlife Finland generously hosted our 2017 Annual Meeting, which took place in Espoo, Finland from 25 to 27 September 2017.